OFFICE OF CHILD DEVELOPMENT AND EARLY LEARNING

 Since its inception in 2007, the Office of Child Development and Early Learning (OCDEL) has focused on creating opportunities for the commonwealth’s youngest children to develop and learn to their fullest potential.
 This goal is accomplished through a framework of supports and systems that help ensure that children and their families have access to high-quality services.

 OCDEL works with many partners to create opportunities for the commonwealth’s children.
-Parents, schools, child care, early intervention, Head Start, libraries, community organizations and other stakeholders have joined with the Office of Child Development and Early Learning to provide high-quality early childhood programs and effective prevention strategies to mitigate challenges faced by families that affect school readiness and academic success.
+Parents, schools, child care, early intervention, Head Start, libraries, community organizations, and other stakeholders have joined with the Office of Child Development and Early Learning to provide high-quality early childhood programs and effective prevention strategies to mitigate challenges faced by families that affect school readiness and academic success.

-OCDEL strives to build a strong foundation for children, starting in infancy, through the establishment of a statewide standard for excellence in early care and education and the creation of financial and technical supports to achieve that goal.
+OCDEL strives to build a strong foundation for children, starting in infancy, through the establishment of a statewide standard for excellence in early care and education and the creation of financial and technical support to achieve that goal.
 The success of the commonwealth’s efforts today will be seen in the development of Pennsylvania citizens who are strong, independent and well prepared for the future.

 OCDEL is jointly overseen by the Department of Human Services and the Department of Education.
-Offices are located in Department of Education at 333 Market Street in Harrisburg.
+Offices are located in the Department of Education at 333 Market Street in Harrisburg.

-Early Intervention (EI) Services assures that all eligible children from birth to five with developmental delays receive services and supports that maximize their development so they are successful in any early education setting.
+Early Intervention (EI) Services assures that all eligible children from birth to five with developmental delays receive services and supports that maximize their development so they are successful in an early education setting.
 Programs are provided to at-risk infants and toddlers or those with developmental delays, as well as to young children three and older who have disabilities and/or developmental delays.
 The Bureau oversees the Early Intervention Program for infants, toddlers, and children from birth to school age, through their work with local administrators.

-Early Learning Services develops and implements standards for early learning programs and professionals to improve the quality of early learning for our young children; provides financial supports and technical assistance for programs and professionals to improve quality; and provides family support programs that strengthen families, reduce risk and increase early learning opportunities for children.
+Early Learning Services develops and implements standards for early learning programs and professionals to improve the quality of early learning for our young children; provides financial support and technical assistance for programs and professionals to improve quality; and provides family support programs that strengthen families, reduce risk and increase early learning opportunities for children.

 Subsidized Child Care Services provides parent counseling on early learning opportunities in their communities and manages Pennsylvania's Child Care Works program.
 Through a statewide network of Child Care Information Services (CCIS) agencies, Subsidy Services provides families a central location for information on local child care and early education opportunities.
 CCIS agencies also enroll eligible families for Child Care Works subsidy for a child.